67b/TuscaloosaEvents/README.md

 # Tuscaloosa Events

-Welcome
+Welcome!

-This repository is a hands-on learning project designed for friends, family, and anyone curious about modern software development workflows.
+This repository is a hands-on learning project designed for myself, friends, family, and anyone curious about modern software development workflows.

 The goal of this project is not just to build something useful, but to experiment with and better understand the tools and processes that power real-world development teams.